ArthurSudbrackIbarra/cloney-vscode-extension/README.md

 - Initial release.
 - Added snippets and autocompletion for `.cloney.yaml` and `.cloney-vars` files.
 - Implemented the ability to run Cloney commands through the VSCode UI.

+### 0.0.2

+- Fixed a dependency error that was preventing the extension from working.

 ## Contributing